Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

 we so converged, so conversed, and so contended.
-To bring more bright smiles on the faces of all the enthusiastic fighters of Arcaea, and You, the indispensable part of Us, are herein sincerely welcomed to showcase your skills and delight the upcoming Snowmelt Cup II.
+To bring more bright smiles on the faces of all the enthusiastic fighters of Arcaea, You, the indispensable part of Us, are herein sincerely welcomed to showcase your skills and delight the upcoming Snowmelt Cup II.